 Item No. National Stock Number Drill Size Est. Quantity Unit List Price

+Group 1 ( Items 1 through 5)

+1 5133-00-189-9246 1 2,800 Pkg \$11.16

+2 5133-00-189-9247 2 2,400 Pkg \$11.16

+3 5133-00-189-9248 3 2,800 Pkg \$10.44

 4 5133-00-189-9249 4 1,600 Pkg \$10.80

 5 5133-00-189-9250 5 2,000 Pkg \$10.80

-The bid on each item above is the list price shown minus/plus \\\\\ percent.
+The bid on each item above is the list price shown minus/plus percent.
 (Bidder, insert "net" or a single percentage amount in the blank space and cross out minus or plus, as appropriate.)

-- (h) Special considerations for contracts for store stock items.
+(h) Special considerations for contracts for store stock items.
 Show estimated quantities only if estimates of demand for each item within a group can be derived from Government records or verified contractor sales reports.
 Use only current estimates.
-If you cannot estimate the Government's needs, the solicitation may include past orders.
-(See CG Decision, B-209037, 82-2 CPD para 323 (1982).) - (i) Special considerations for repair and alteration contracts.
-In the solicitation: - (1) List the estimated quantities for work to be performed during both normal working hours and outside of normal working hours. - (2) State the percent of work anticipated to be performed during normal working hours. - (3) List the unit prices for work to be performed during both normal working hours and outside of normal working hours. - (4) Define "normal" in terms of hours and days of the week. - (5) Advise bidders of the previous year's total expenditures or portions of that total attributable to the listed items. - (6) If you provide quantity estimates, state that the estimates are for information only and do not constitute guarantees or commitments to order items under the contract. - (7) Solicit two percentage factors for the line item unit prices listed: one for the unit prices for work performed during normal working hours and the second for the unit prices for work performed outside of normal working hours. - (8) You may require multiple percentages when the solicitation further groups unit prices by trade or business category. - (9) For the evaluated bid price, add together (i) and (ii): - (i) The percentage of work performed during normal work hours multiplied by the total estimate adjusted by the bidder's percentage factor for that portion of the work, plus - (ii) The percentage of work performed during other than normal working hours multiplied by the total estimate adjusted by the bidder's percentage factor for that portion of the work.

-(10) Consider other price-related factors identified in the solicitation.
+If the Government's needs cannot be estimated, the solicitation may include past orders.
+(See CG Decision, B-209037, 82-2 CPD para 323 (1982).)

+- (i) Special considerations for repair and alteration contracts.
+In the solicitation: - List the estimated quantities for work to be performed during both normal working hours and outside of normal working hours. - (2) State the percent of work anticipated to be performed during normal working hours. - (3) List the unit prices for work to be performed during both normal working hours and outside of normal working hours - (4) Define "normal" in terms of hours and days of the week. - (5) Advise bidders of the previous year's total expenditures or portions of that total attributable to the listed items. - (6) If providing quantity estimates, state that the estimates are for information only and do not constitute guarantees or commitments to order items under the contract. - (7) Solicit two percentage factors for the line item unit prices listed: one for the unit prices for work performed during normal working hours and the second for the unit prices for work performed outside of normal working hours. - (8) When the solicitation further groups unit prices by trade or business category, multiple percentages may be required. - (9) For the evaluated bid price, add together (i) and (ii): - (i) The percentage of work performed during normal work hours multiplied by the total estimate adjusted by the bidder's percentage factor for that portion of the work, plus - (ii) The percentage of work performed during other than normal working hours multiplied by the total estimate adjusted by the bidder's percentage factor for that portion of the work. - (10) Consider other price-related factors identified in the solicitation.
 Make award to the responsible and responsive bidder submitting the lowest overall evaluated bid price for the aggregate group.
 This represents the most advantageous bid.